popcor255/tekton-website/content/en/doc-con-formatting.md

 -->
 # Formatting Conventions for Tekton Documentation

 Tekton documentation uses Markdown to format the content.
-See the[Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to gain a basic understanding of Markdown conventions.
+See the [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to gain a basic understanding of Markdown conventions.

 ## User interface elements